 How Urban Renewal Works

 Urban renewal is a revitalization tool that exists in 48 states.
 It is a proven mechanism designed to focus attention, effort, and funding on a blighted area of a community with specialized needs – needs that require more than incremental change to become economically healthy.

 Urban renewal allows a general purpose local government (a city or county) to build and finance the public infrastructure necessary to support and attract new private growth and development.
 When a city creates an urban renewal area, it draws a boundary around an area that it wants to improve.
 When property taxes inside that area rise due to new growth and development, some of the money is redirected into strategic capital projects in the district which, in turn, invites more development.
 All improvements and any debt are then paid for from the new property value and increased tax revenue generated by the private development.

 This effort also can assist local special purpose taxing districts in strategic cooperative projects.
 When an overall effort is successful, the future tax base necessary for low cost-high quality public services will be strengthened.
 When all redevelopment objectives are achieved and district improvements paid for, the entire increased value in a district is then returned to the general tax rolls creating a shared benefit to both local government by providing a stronger tax base and the public by lowering tax rates.

 Frequently Asked Questions

-If adopted, the proposed Shoreline District will have a 20 year term.
+Adopted on December 18, 2018, the Shoreline District will have a 20 year term.

 CCDC will have the ability to help the neighborhood invest in public infrastructure, mobility, placemaking, and economic development projects in the neighborhood.
 Improvements to streets, sidewalks, parks, plazas, trails, and underground utilities will take place throughout the district’s term.
 Property owners and business owners will have the opportunity to receive financial assistance from CCDC for public improvements associated with their property and projects.